 - Two dry bags for clothes and sleeping bag

-Clothing list for a remote 2 week trip
+Packing list for clothing on a remote 2 week trip

 Layering is key to hiking in the Arctic or anywhere where it can be cold and windy (Patagonia, the Rockies…)- especially when the winds are blowing – which from what I’ve read is pretty constant at 10-20 km/hour.
 At least it will keep the bugs away.
 Snow can happen at any time and generally we can expect cool temperatures.